RequestHeader

 Initializes a new instance of

-with the specified wrapped value.Example usage:
+RequestHeaderwith the specified name and default value.Example usage:

-@RequestHeader var header: String = "value"
+@RequestHeader(name: "Custom-Header") var header: String = "value"Declaration

 Swift